optimizely/javascript-sdk/packages/optimizely-sdk/README.md

 <script src="https://unpkg.com/@optimizely/optimizely-sdk/dist/optimizely.browser.umd.js"></script>
 ```

 When evaluated, that bundle assigns the SDK's exports to `window.optimizelySdk`.
-If you wish to use the asset locally (for example, if unpkg is down), you can find it in your local copy of the package at dist/optimizely.browser.umd.min.js, or [here in GitHub](./dist/optimizely.browser.umd.min.js).
+If you wish to use the asset locally (for example, if unpkg is down), you can find it in your local copy of the package at dist/optimizely.browser.umd.min.js.

 Regarding `EventDispatcher`s: In Node.js and browser environments, the default `EventDispatcher` is powered by the [`http/s`](https://nodejs.org/api/http.html) modules and by [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest#Browser_compatibility), respectively.
 In all other environments, you must supply your own `EventDispatcher`.